Why should I hire an apprenticeship student?

 Do students have to be paid?
 What are the pay requirements?
 Do you have a suggested pay range?

 Students do not receive academic credit for their participation in co-op employment, therefore, we require that students are compensated for their work.
 In some instances, stipends may be permitted.
 Hourly salaries typically range from $12-$20, depending on the level of difficulty, skills needed, and a student’s past experience.
 Salary ranges for specific majors can be found here.
-If you’re a non-profit or small business (fewer than 50 employees), UC offers a number of grants and funding opportunities to subsidize and sometimes complete cover the cost of your student hire.
-Reach out to the Partnership Development team at email@example.com or 513-556-0320, if you would like to learn more.
+Reach out to the Partnership Development team at firstname.lastname@example.org or 513-556-0320, if you would like to learn more.

 Can I offer other stipends/benefits?

 Yes, non-monetary compensation in the form of incubation resources, start-up community mentorship, financial stipends, studio or other workspace, project materials, access to tools, etc., may be provided.